mrobertsonris/EmailThreatHunting/README.md

 By the end of this workshop, you’ll learn how to:
 - Use Sublime's **Message Query Language (MQL)**
 - Proactively identify and respond to email threats with hands-on examples
-- Continue hunting with additional resources
+- Continue hunting with additional resources and **[Detection Rules based on the examples in this workshop](https://github.com/mrobertsonris/EmailThreatHunting/tree/main/detection-rules)**

 ---